jdibenes/hl2ss/extensions/README.md

 ## client_matlab

 C++ MEX client library for MATLAB.
 It uses client_cpp as a base so it has the same requirements.
 See the scripts in the [viewer](https://github.com/jdibenes/hl2ss/tree/main/extensions/client_matlab/viewer) folder for examples.
+See `viewer_simulink.slx` for using the client library in Simulink.

 **Build**